Blog >

 • Opinions sound like they could belong to anyone

-• The writing feels polished but empty
+• Writing feels polished but empty

 Now this kind of content backfires.

+Conversational language feels engineered.
+Like someone trying too hard to be relatable.
+It doesn't sound authentic.
 And when buyers sense that, they stop trusting the message.

 How to put this into practice